Portuguese Sausage and Kale Soup [Caldo Verde Recipe] — a 30-minute meal

 A large pot of Portuguese Sausage and Kale Soup with a ladle sticking out of the top of the pot.
 Looking inside you can see bright green kale, diced white potatoes, white kidney beans, sausage rounds, diced tomatoes, and onions in a rich stock.

-Salt: I use fine Sea Salt but fine sea salt or table salt will work just as well.
-I recommend to add the salt incrementally, to taste.
+• Salt: I use fine Sea Salt but fine sea salt or table salt will work just as well.
+I recommend adding the salt incrementally, to taste.
 Depending on the sausage you use, you may need less salt than listed in the ingredients.

-Chicken Stock: Homemade Chicken Stock is always best but if going with boxed variety, select a low sodium variety.
+• Chicken Stock: Homemade Chicken Stock is always best but if going with a boxed variety, select a low-sodium variety.
 This allows you to control the salt in your recipe.

 A blue bowl filled with Portuguese Sausage and Kale Soup, a spoon handle sticks out of the right side of the bowl.
 Looking inside you can see bright green kale, diced white potatoes, white kidney beans, sausage rounds, diced tomatoes, and onions in a rich stock.